Skip to main content

 Create /etc/portage/package.env/low-memory:

-# Browsers (Very large projects)
+# Browsers

 www-client/chromium low-memory.conf

-# Rust Large Projects
+# Large projects

 dev-lang/rust low-memory.conf